electronstudio/raylib-python-cffi/README.md

 # RLZero

-Work in progress:
+A related library (that is a work in progress!):

 [A simplified API for Raylib for use in education and to enable beginners to create 3d games](https://github.com/electronstudio/rlzero)

 # Help wanted

- * converting more examples from C to python
+ * Converting more examples from C to Python
- * testing and building on more platforms
+ * Testing on more platforms

+# License (updated)

+The bindings are now under the Eclipse Public License, so you are free to statically link and use in non-free / proprietary / commercial projects!

 # Performance

-For fastest performance use Pypy rather than standard python.
+For fastest performance use Pypy rather than standard Python.

 Every call to C is costly, so it's slightly faster if you use Python data structures and functions when calculating in your update loop